SmallOutside/SparkAi/readme.md

-# Welcome to SparkAi - AI for self-discovery and deeper human connection.
+# Welcome to SparkAI - AI for self-discovery and deeper human connection.

+Join our Discord Community: https://discord.gg/TfQrFNhY2D

 **SparkAI** is an initiative by SmallOutside.com aimed at harnessing artificial intelligence to foster personal growth and meaningful human connections.
 This project focuses on two core objectives: